bartbartelds/obsidian-writing/20240419 NotQuiteWrite.md

 Attempt 1:

-You haven't been here long.
+Y'all ain't been here long.
+But 's some things I ' haven't been here long.
 There are some things I think you should know.
 Aster looks up, pausing her preparations and gives a quizzical expression.